Can I Drive Myself Home After Taking the Abortion Pill?

 How do I schedule my appointment?

 Call The Center for Women at (708) 450-4545 to schedule your appointment.
 Same-day, evening, and weekend appointments are available.
-The cost is $380, which covers your appointment, ultrasound, all medications, and your follow-up visit.
+The cost is $380, which covers your appointment, ultrasound, all medicines, and your follow-up visit.

 Will I feel sick after taking the first pill at the clinic?